 Like I mentioned, this salad is actually better as it sits, making it perfect to make ahead for potlucks, parties, and camping trips.
 It's a great combo - easy and SO delicious!

 Tuscan White Bean Salad

-- 1/2 c. dried tomatoes, packed in oil, chopped
+- 1/2 cup dried tomatoes packed in oil, chopped

-- 1/2 c. grated Romano, Parmesan, or Asiago cheese
+- 1/2 cup grated Romano Parmesan, or Asiago cheese

-- Combine the beans, onion, pepper, tomatoes, basil, and garlic in a large bowl.
+- Combine the beans, onion, pepper, dried tomatoes, basil, and garlic in a large bowl.

 - Mix the oil and vinegar until thoroughly combined.
 Pour over bean mixture, add half of the cheese and stir well.
-Add salt and pepper to taste.
+Add salt and pepper, tasting to adjust seasonings.

-- Remove to serving bowl and top with remaining cheese (and a basil sprig, if you'd like).
+- Transfer to a serving bowl and top with remaining cheese and a whole or chopped basil leaf, if you'd like.

 More Easy Salads You May Like: